The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Kinematics

 \subsection{Radial motions}

 To learn more about the residuals observed in the vertical distribution of stars, we now compare them to the stellar velocity field, looking for possible correlations.
-In the left panel of Figure \ref{fig:scatter_Zres_VR_Vzres_young_giants}, we can see the same residuals shown in Figure \ref{fig:data_model_residuals_young_giants} (right panel) for the young giant sample, now overplotted with two dashed lines that roughly delimit the region where the majority of the positive residuals in Z are located (i.e. Feature 1 discussed above).
-We stress that those lines are not the result of a sophisticated analysis, but simply a rough indication, that will be used for comparison with the velocity maps of the young giants (as well as the Cepheid sample).
+In the left panel of Figure \ref{fig:scatter_Zres_VR_Vzres_young_giants}, we can see the same residuals shown in Figure \ref{fig:data_model_residuals_young_giants} (right panel) for the young giant sample, now overplotted with two dashed lines that roughly delimit the region where the majority of the positive residuals in Z are located (i.e. Feature 1 discussed above), indicated simply for the purpose of comparison with the velocity maps of the young giants (as well as the Cepheid sample).

 The middle panel of Figure \ref{fig:scatter_Zres_VR_Vzres_young_giants} shows the median radial component of the velocity $V_R$ in Galactocentric cylindrical coordinates for the young giant sample.
 We note that the $V_R$ map shown here does not depend on any warp model.
 This is because the warp is mainly a vertical distortion.
 In our coordinate system, positive (negative) values of $V_R$ correspond to velocities directed towards the outer (inner) parts of the Galactic disc.
-Surprisingly (at least to us), the stars located in Feature 1 (i.e. between the dashed lines) are typically moving outwards, with typical velocities of about 10-15 km/s.
+Surprisingly (at least to us), the stars located in Feature 1 (i.e. between the dashed lines) are typically moving outwards, with velocities of about 10-15 km/s.
 Roughly outside the dashed lines, the typical orientation of the velocities changes in sign, with stars that are typically moving inwards.

 A similar pattern is also observed in the median $V_R$ of our Cepheids sample, shown in the middle panel of Figure \ref{fig:scatter_Zres_VR_Vzres_Cepheids}.
 As we can see, also with this sample the positive $V_R$ region coincides with the positive crest identified with the young giants (delimited by the dashed lines).
-Furthermore, the Cepheids sample indicates that such features might be even more extended, reaching about 20 kpc in length.
+Furthermore, the Cepheids sample indicates that such features {\bf is} even more extended, reaching about 20 kpc in length.